SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_4/components_of_a_grid.en.md

 ## Event Bus

-The Event Bus serves as a communication path between the Nodes, Distributor, New Session Queuer and Session Map.
+The Event Bus serves as a communication path between the Nodes, Distributor, New Session Queuer, and Session Map.
 The Grid does most of its internal communication through messages, avoiding expensive HTTP calls.

 ## Roles in Grid